Swim Meet Job List

 1 per home meet

-Starts each event based on SAAA / USA Swimming procedures, ensures a fair start for each heat, provides false start confirmation along with the Referee.
+Starts each event based on SAAA / USA Swimming rules, verifies swimmers are ready to swim and lanes are present (within limitations of USA Swimming rules), ensures a fair start for each heat, and provides false start confirmation along with the Referee.
 Uses starter equipment.

 Referee